Is SECURE Act 2.0 Really a Big Deal?

 529 Rollovers to Roth Accounts

 Out of all the Roth IRA enhancements, the ability to convert a 529 account to a Roth IRA may have the most extra rules around it.
-We feel this will be a very useful tool for college savings and could also be (marginally) helpful in estate planning as well.
+We feel this is a very useful tool for college savings and could also be (marginally) helpful in estate planning as well.

-The basic idea is you’ll be able to contribute to a 529 account and then convert it to a Roth IRA later.
+The basic idea is you can contribute to a 529 account and then convert it to a Roth IRA later.
 This would enable repurposing unused 529 funds into a Roth IRA for the named beneficiary.
 This helps prevent money going unused or losing tax benefits if the 529 beneficiary doesn’t go to college.

 This change is good for families wanting to save for college but are afraid the money will go unused or be penalized upon withdrawal.
 Also, this could be a creative way for parents and grandparents to help set their heirs up for their own retirement success down the road.